jonfazzaro/conferences/docs/notes/aab/2022/index.md

 "Every bit of work you have in progress is another reason for someone to interrupt you."

-**Ensemble programming** (including pairing) is inherently more efficient because it replaces handoffs and the considerable lead time between touches with real-time interactions).
+**Ensemble programming** (including pairing) is inherently more efficient because it replaces handoffs and the considerable lead time between touches with real-time interactions.